 PAVEMENT MAINTENANCE PROJECT

-If your street has been scheduled for Slurry Seal please be aware YOUR STREET WILL BE CLOSED: Between the hours of 7:00 am and 6:00 pm on the on the day your roadway is scheduled to be slurry, the street will be blocked off and no traffic will be allowed to come or go.
+If your street has been scheduled for Crack Seal and Slurry Seal please be aware YOUR STREET WILL BE CLOSED: Between the hours of 8:00 am and 5:00 pm on the day your roadway is scheduled to be crack sealed or slurry sealed, the street will be blocked off and no traffic will be allowed to come or go.
 If cars are left on the roadway they will be towed.
-You will need to leave your car at home or park it outside of the slurry seal boundary (see location map).
+You will need to leave your car at home or park it outside of the crack seal and slurry seal boundary (see location map).
 You will not be able to drive on it

 Pavement Maintenance Treatment Options

 Patch/Base Repair – Base repair is a localized treatment method used to remove and replace both the base and the surface layers of a failed section of the road.
 Base repair is an isolated re-build that replaces only a particular area or bad section of the road that needs repair.
 A failed section of the roadway is cut out and then replaced with new base material and asphalt.

 Crack Seal – Crack sealing is the injection of hot tar or asphalt into cracks and paving seams of the roadway.
 This prevents water from entering the roadway causing asphalt and base failures.

 Slurry Seal – Slurry sealing is the application of liquid asphalt with fine aggregate to the road surface.
 This helps preserve and protect the pavement and provides a new driving surface.

 Thin Lift Overlay – Thin lift overlays are 1” to 2” of asphalt placed on the existing roadway.
 They are not typically intended to strengthen the pavement, but instead to address functional problems as part of pavement maintenance.